ap165/visionflow-api/README.md

 ---

-# 🛣️ Roadmap
+# 🌍 Vision

-- [ ] AI Planning Engine
-- [ ] Multi-Agent Support
-- [ ] Computer Vision
-- [ ] Browser Memory
-- [ ] Context Awareness
-- [ ] Webpage Understanding
-- [ ] Autonomous Task Planning
-- [ ] Enterprise APIs
+VisionFlow is building a future where interacting with websites is as natural as having a conversation.

+Whether it's filling lengthy forms, navigating government portals, or helping users with disabilities browse the web, VisionFlow bridges the gap between humans and technology through AI.

 ---

-# 🌍 Vision
+# 🚧 Roadmap

-VisionFlow is building the future of **voice-first web interaction**.

-Whether it's filling government forms, navigating complex dashboards, or assisting visually impaired users, VisionFlow transforms spoken language into intelligent browser actions.
+- [ ] Multi-agent execution
+- [ ] Computer Vision support
+- [ ] Webpage semantic understanding
+- [ ] Autonomous task planning
+- [ ] Memory-based workflows
+- [ ] Multi-language support
+- [ ] Enterprise API
+- [ ] Browser history reasoning

 ---